Subscribe & Save 5% on hundreds of items!

 Flavor Profiles and Smoking Experience: Do Minis Taste Like Full-Sized Cigars?

-Many smokers ask if a mini is a 1:1 replica of a full-sized cigar.
-The short answer is no. While the tobacco blend remains the same, the cigarillos vs minis difference lies in the architecture of the smoke.
-In a standard 50-ring gauge Toro, the filler tobacco dominates the palate.
-In a 20 to 32-ring gauge mini, the wrapper leaf provides a much higher percentage of the total flavor profile.
+Many enthusiasts ask if a mini is a 1:1 replica of its full-sized counterpart.
+The short answer is no. While the brand DNA remains the same, the cigarillos vs. minis difference lies in the architecture of the smoke.

-- Slow your puff rate: Aim for one gentle draw every 45 to 60 seconds.
+• Slow your puff rate: Aim for one gentle draw every 45 to 60 seconds.

 Smoking Time and Occasions: Choosing the Right Vitola for Your Schedule